 Animal Cruelty Investigators

 Authority was granted to counties in 1979 to appoint an Animal Cruelty Investigator (ACI).
 See §19A-45.
 Appointment of animal cruelty investigators; term of office; removal; badge; oath; bond is found in Chapter 8sub chapter Animal Cruelty Investigators in your manual.
 Randolph, Chatham, Wayne, Carteret and other counties have ACI appointments.
 Other counties, such as Burke have appointed their animal officers as ACIs.
-Regardless if your jurisdiction appoints an ACI, you have the responsibility to investigate and enforce your ordinance's section pertaining to animal cruelty.
+Regardless if your jurisdiction appoints an ACI, you have the responsibility to investigate and enforce your ordinance's section pertaining to animal cruelty and in many jurisdictions, state laws regarding animal cruelty.
 Unless the ACI has the authority to enforce the local ordinance or other legislation determined by the Board of Commissioners ACI investigations are limited to:

 The following definitions apply in this Article: (1) The term ‘animals’ includes every living vertebrate in the classes Amphibia, Reptilia, Aves, and Mammalia except human beings.
 (2) The terms 'cruelty' and 'cruel treatment' include every act, omission, or neglect whereby unjustifiable physical pain, suffering, or death is caused or permitted.